 Prepare your fabric to stop it from fraying.
 There are a few ways to do this.
 For a quick fix, seal the edges with masking tape, or you can simply trim around the edge with pinking shears.
 For the most secure finish, use a sewing machine to stitch a quick zigzag around the edges.

 Transfer the design.
 Most embroidery projects use templates, which you’ll need to transfer onto your fabric.
 The simplest way is to trace it.
 Place the fabric right side up over the template and secure with masking tape.

+Choose your hoop.
 Once you’ve traced your design, place the fabric into a hoop or frame.
 This will provide the correct tension and your stitches will be neater.

 How to sew a loop knot start

 When it comes to embroidery for beginners, if you’re working with two strands a loop knot is an easy and neat way to start your thread.

 Cut a single length of thread that is double the length you want to stitch with and fold it in half to create a loop at one end.

 Thread your needle with the two tail ends.
 Bring your needle up to the front of your fabric, leaving a small loop of thread on the reverse.